Thank you for visiting our site.

 There are so many variables when choosing the right diamond for you, including the Certification (Cert) brand such as a GIA vs EGL.
 Remember that you are "buying the diamond," not the paper, so because the paper cert many not be as accurate as a side by side comparison always use the education of a trained unbiased professional.

 A good Jeweler will point out all of the variables as you look through the diamonds together that have been specifically selected to be within your shape, size and budget.
 This will allow you to arrive through process of education and elimination, at the best diamond for you!
-In the end you should feel.

 As a general rule, the higher the cut grade-the brighter the diamond.
 Under flouresent lighting these diamonds (left to right) display high, moderate and low brightness.